-San Francisco may be small in area – it is 49 square miles (7 miles x 7 miles), but there is so much that it offers – from scenic views, to delicious treats, world-class museums, hip cocktail bars, and more!
+San Francisco may be small in area – it is 49 square miles (7 miles x 7 miles), but there is so much that it offers – from scenic views (especially at sunset), to delicious treats, world-class museums, hidden gems, Instagrammable locations, hip cocktail bars, and more!

 I’ve lived in San Francisco for over 10 years now and I’ve definitely experienced my fair share of things to do, see, eat, and drink in this city – and am constantly finding more!
 I’ve compiled the highlights into a giant San Francisco bucket list below.

 Read this epic San Francisco bucket list for your guide to all of the best experiences and things to do in the city!

 Disclosure: This post contains affiliate links.
 This means that if you make a purchase or booking, I may receive a small commission at no additional cost to you.
 Pictures & Words is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to amazon.com and affiliated sites at no cost to you.

 Here are some choices for where to stay as you explore the city and tackle this San Francisco bucket list.
 I have personally stayed at all of these hotels and can vouch that they are all great places to stay on your San Francisco adventures